 Here are some other credits that Iowans can receive in 2023:

-Rebates can cover somewhere between 50-100% of the cost for installing new and energy efficient electric appliances like heat pumps, water heaters, dryers, stoves or ovens.
-Homeowners can see further savings for weatherizing their home and updating their electrical system!
+Rebates can cover somewhere between 50-100% of the cost of installing new and energy-efficient electric appliances like heat pumps, water heaters, dryers, stoves, or ovens.
+Homeowners can see further savings for weatherizing their homes and updating their electrical systems.

-This Inflation Reduction Act works for electric vehicles too, with $7,500 for new electric vehicles, and up to $4,000 for used electric vehicles.
+The Inflation Reduction Act works for electric vehicles too, with a tax credit of$7,500 for new electric vehicles, and up to $4,000 for used electric vehicles.
+The clean vehicle credit, coupled, with the solar energy savings, can help Iowans save a ton of money on a clean energy investment.

 Purelight Power of Iowa Saves You More!

-Take this 60 second survey today to find out if your roof qualifies for Purelight’s $0 down program.
+Take this 30-second survey today to find out if your roof qualifies for Purelight’s $0 down program.